HedayatHaddadi/ILThermo_Activity/README.md

 The `dataset` folder contains both the raw retrieved data and the final refined dataset in CSV format.
 Additional scripts are included for reproducing key results from the article, such as performing Gibbs-Helmholtz regression, plotting data, and conducting t-tests.

-For more details, refer to our pre-print paper: **"Enhancing ILThermo Reliability for Machine Learning: Statistical Resolution of Conflicted Activity Data"** available on ChemRxiv.